-After I had ripped apart all the packaging, I loaded up the film (which is just so easy a three year old could do it, seriously) & started to roam around the house looking for something fun to photograph.
+I loaded up the film (which is just so easy a three year old could do it, seriously) & started to roam around the house looking for something fun to photograph.
 I somehow landed up at the showcase & decided to photograph one of my favorite Barbie dolls.

 So I pulled my mom from her seat, (I convinced her that the first shot was a momentous, magical occasion & she would not want to miss it.) positioned the doll on the table & clicked the shutter button.